0041 Server Purposes¶

 The server purpose classifications allow more detail about the type of middleware software that are embedded in an ITInfrastructure entity.
 Typically, these classifications are used with SoftwareServerPlatform and SoftwareServer entities.

 The ServerPurpose classification provides a common base type for the server purposes - so it is possible to, for example, query a list of database servers, even through they are implemented using various technologies and hence represented by entities with different open metadata types.
 The deployedImplementationType attribute allows a specific software package supporting the specific purpose.
+Values for the deployedImplementationType attribute can be managed for consistency in a deployed implementation type valid value set.

 The subtypes of the ServerPurpose classification are: